a8m/rql/README.md

   Result is: city = ?
 OR (zip >= ?
 AND zip <= ?)
   ```
-To simplfy that, the rule is `AND` for objects and `OR` for arrays.
+To simplify that, the rule is `AND` for objects and `OR` for arrays.
 Let's go over the list of supported predicates and then we'll show a few examples.

 ##### Predicates
 - `$eq` and `$neq` - can be used on all types